cbteeple/hand_arm_cbt_docs/docs/tutorials/system_startup.md

 ## Bringup the arm
 Before you can control the robot arm, you first need to start some ROS servers.

-### Do this in separate terminals
-This allows you to debug better since you can see error messages from each major program independently.
 - Start roscore
     - `roscore`
 - Start the robot control server